imihnea/dycbackend/README.md

       Security => Validate and sanitize every user input => Anti DDOS
-      Email verification => Error path @confirmEmail doesn't render error => Block login from users with unconfirmed emails => Ask to resend email => Register page leads to "check your email" page from where you can resend email => Delete users who didn't confirm their email a few days after account creation => OAuth users => Create accounts with already confirmed emails
+      Email verification => Error path @confirmEmail doesn't render error => Delete users who didn't confirm their email a few days after account creation

    Low Priority: